Assinaclub/docs/en-us/auth.md

 # Authentication

 > What API KEY is used for?
-API KEY it is used to authenticate the iPag's API operations.
+API KEY it is used to authenticate the Plus Commerce API operations.

 ## How it works